 Zero-Knowledge Proofs, or ZKPs, are a fascinating cryptographic method that lets one party prove something is true without revealing the information that makes it true.
 It’s a bit like telling someone you know a secret password without ever saying the password itself.
 In identity verification, this is incredibly powerful.
 For example, a user could prove they are over 21 to access an age-restricted service without ever sharing their actual birthdate.
 The service gets the confirmation it needs, and the user’s private information stays private.
 This is a core principle of privacy-preserving identity verification, as it minimizes data exposure from the very start.

-Multi-Party Computation (MPC)
+Securing Data With Multi-Party Computation (MPC)

 Imagine you and a few colleagues need to calculate the average of your salaries without telling anyone your individual pay.
 Multi-Party Computation (MPC) is the technology that makes this possible.
 It allows different parties to work together on a shared calculation while keeping their individual data completely private.
 For enterprises, this means different systems or organizations can collaborate to verify information without any single entity getting access to all the raw data.
 For instance, a bank and a credit agency could jointly compute a function to assess risk without sharing their full customer datasets, protecting both privacy and proprietary information.